jjoh858/AboutMe/README.md

 - 👋 Hi, I’m Joshua!
-- 👀 I’m interested in coding anything
+- 👀 I’m interested in the product managing field
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning SQL

 <!---
 Warriorcats625/Warriorcats625 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.